abs-c/mpv-loudnorm-lua/README.md

 ## Usage

 Put the `loudnorm` folder in mpv script folder (`scripts`).
-The existed profile is just an example and can be deleted, but the `data` folder should not be deleted, because I didn't write any script to regenerate it.
+The existed profile `xxx.txt` is just an example and can be deleted, but the `data` folder should not be deleted, because I didn't write any script to regenerate it.

 By default, the script will run when opening videos in `Y:` and `Z:`, which is a very personal behavior and can be modified in `main.lua`.
 You may also add something like `n script-message 2pass-loudnorm` to `input.conf` for manual execution.